La Vergne, Tennessee Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for La Vergne students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for La Vergne students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 La Vergne District Curriculum Used in Our In-Home Tutoring Programs

 The Rutherford County Schools adhere to the Academic Standards established by the Tennessee Department of Education but are able to create their own curricular programs at the local level that fulfill the expectations.
 At RCS, there is a focus on literacy and communication as well as math and science and their points of intersection.
 The curriculum is scaffolded so that students are able to use what they learned in past years to master new material.
 In addition to advanced learning opportunities in core subjects, there is also the Tennessee Governor’s schools program that offers summer courses to gifted and talented students who want to increase their academic preparedness for college.

 We currently cover the following La Vergne-area school district: Rutherford County Schools.

 Educating Our Parents: Understanding the La Vergne District Curriculum

 The Rutherford County Schools provide educators with a scope and sequence of learning that students should achieve.
 The scope and sequence details the objectives, but allows teachers to determine how to instruct students in the goals.
 It also describes pacing and progression of skills and knowledge that students should learn from.
 For instance, in Biology, students learn about cell cycles, inheritance patterns, evolution, ecology, classification and study the interaction between different species and ecosystems.